Limit linear series: combinatorial theory: Reduced divisors

-To prove the second claim, we show that $f_v$ can be written as the uniform infimum of a (decreasing) sequence of functions in $M_v$, essentially following the proof of Dini's theorem.
-Since the slopes of functions in $M_v$ are universally bounded, this set is uniformly Lipschitz, so $f_v$ is itself Lipschitz and therefore continuous.
-To conclude, we use the closedness of $M$ in $\Rat(D)$, which yields $f_v \in M$. \end{proof}
+\begin{proof} We can show that $\ssf^M_v$ can be written as the uniform limit of a decreasing sequence of functions in $M_v$, essentially following the proof of Dini's theorem.
+Since the slopes of functions in $M_v$ are bounded, this set is uniformly Lipschitz, so $\ssf^M_v$ is itself Lipschitz and therefore continuous.
+To conclude, since $M$ is closed, $\ssf^M_v$ belongs to $M$. \end{proof}

-\begin{remark} We saw in Proposition~\ref{prop:finiteness_closedness} that if $M$ is finitely generated, then it is closed in $\Rat(D)$, so Lemma~\ref{lem:f_v} applies.
-In this case, we can apply a simple argument similar to that of Proposition~\ref{prop:finiteness_closedness} to prove the result. \end{remark}